dxos/dxos/docs/design/client-spec.md

 Unfortunately, shared workers do not support WebRTC [^1][^2].
 As a consequence, the client stack running in the tab implements a WebRTC proxy that is used by a WebRTC router running in the shared worker.
-This proxy/router mechanism implements the transport abstraction defined by the `NetworkManager`, which is used by services running in the shared worker.
+This proxy/router mechanism implements the transport abstraction defined by the `SwarmManager`, which is used by services running in the shared worker.

 ![Browser architecture](./diagrams/client-webrtc-router.drawio.svg)